-SA/SEA A Objectives Description of Effect Scale of effect fect Comments/Explanation Mitigation ST МТ LT 01 To protect the natural resources of the County - including water, air, soil and minerals Possibility of affecting the quality of surface waters, ground waters, and soils.
+SA/SEA A Objectives Description of Effect Sca le of ef fect Comments/Explanation Mitigation ST МТ LT 01 To protect the natural resources of the County - including water, air, soil and minerals surface waters, ground waters, and soils.
 Additionally, emissions from vehicle trips have potential for negative effects on air quality.
-Dependent upon the location chosen new sites would result in the permanent loss of greenfield land. - - - Most waste management facilities are now permanent and have been assessed as such.
-Careful site selection and site management can seek to offset some of the harm that a new waste management facility may cause.
-02 To avoid or reduce flood risk as a result of minerals and waste development Impact upon this will be dependent upon the location(s) chosen. ? ? ?
+Dependent upon the location chosen new sites would result in the permanent loss of greenfield land. - - - Most waste management facilities are now permanent and have been assessed as such. to offset some of the harm that a new waste management facility may cause.
+02 To avoid or reduce flood risk as a result of minerals and waste development ? ? ?
 Landfill is classed as more vulnerable development.
 Other waste treatment facilities are less vulnerable.
-03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora New waste management facilities have the potential to damage natural systems and disrupt the habitats of the local flora and fauna. - - - Careful site selection can seek to offset some of the harm that may be caused.
+03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora the potential to damage natural systems and disrupt the habitats of the - - - Careful site selection can seek to offset some of the harm that may be caused.
 Also, surveys undertaken in advance of development may direct some land to remain undisturbed.

-- 04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling No obvious effect.
+04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling No obvious effect.
 0 0 0 This policy does not state by which means this waste type would be managed.
 05 To maximise the sustainable transportation of minerals and waste, through the use of nonroad alternatives and the reduction of the distance travelled by untreated waste No obvious effect.
 0 0 0 06 To conserve the quality of the countryside and landscape New waste management facilities could be greenfield site in countryside locations and would have a negative effect. - - - Careful site selection can seek to offset some of the harm that may be caused.
 07 To protect the significance of heritage assets of archaeological, cultural and historic value New waste management facilities have the potential to affect heritage assets. - - - Careful site selection can seek to offset some of the harm that may be caused.
 Also, surveys undertaken in advance of development may direct some land to remain undisturbed.
 08 To enhance biodiversity, natural resources, landscape or the significance of heritage assets Most new waste sites unlikely to contribute to this objective.
 0 0 0 Most waste management facilities are now permanent and have been assessed as such.

 09 To protect people and local communities from the effects of minerals development and waste management neighbouring land users.
 Use of screening mounds, maintenance of vehicles, wheel washes, dust suppression techniques, containment of all operations within a building and so forth would all reduce the impact of any operations upon those outside the site.
-10 To promote sustainable economic growth and employment ++ ++ ++ Cumulative Effect/Conclusion The aspiration to provide sufficient waste facilities to manage the County's waste and to provide greater leading recovery and other waste management facilities are vital to the local and national economy.
-The achieve self-sufficiency but does not actively seek to move waste management away from landfill.
-Potent effects through the loss of greenfield land in the countryside, i.e. soil disturbance, habitat loss, changed hydroand so forth. conomy.
+10 To promote sustainable economic growth and employment ++ ++ ++ Cumulative Effect/Conclusion The aspiration to provide sufficient waste facilities to manage the County's waste and to provide greater lev recycling, recovery and other waste management facilities are vital to the local and national economy.
+The positive continuous achieve self-sufficiency but does not actively seek to move waste management away from landfill.
+Potential effects through the loss of greenfield land in the countryside, i.e. soil disturbance, habitat loss, changed hydrological and so forth. conomy.
 The policy seeks to andfill.
 Potential for multiple